-The Liberal Studies major is part of Lackawanna’s Accelerated Part-Time program, which allows students to obtain an associate degree in a little over two years on a part-time basis.
+The Professional Studies major is part of Lackawanna’s Accelerated Part-Time program, which allows students to obtain an associate degree in a little over two years on a part-time basis.

 This degree program is offered in Scranton, Hawley, Hazleton, Sunbury, and Towanda.
 This degree can also be completed entirely online.